The Top Skills Needed in a Surplus Lines Employee

 Highly Organized

 There is so much to keep track of!
-Due dates, tax rates, documents, forms, policies, state stamp wording, diligent efforts, etc. Using a platform such as InsCipher’s surplus lines tax software, InsCipher Connect™, keeps track of all of this for you.
-However, with so many items to stay on top of, a successful Surplus Lines tax filer or accountant is highly organized by nature.
-It is a high-volume, deadline-driven industry, and being able to look ahead and plan out workflow is critical.
-Someone once told me when looking for a filer, “You want that person who organizes their spice rack.”
+Due dates, tax rates, documents, forms, policies, state stamp wording, diligent efforts, etc. With so many items to stay on top of, a successful Surplus Lines tax filer or accountant is highly organized by nature.

 Conscientious and Self-motivated